 Want to improve your own body-language?

-One of the things we look at on our Two Day Weekend Self-Defence Courses is how to improve your body language and use your subtle non-verbal communication to clearly state to would-be-attackers that: “I am NOT a victim – move on”.
-For details on our next weekend course, check out our ‘classes/book a lesson’ section.
+One of the things we look at on our 2 Day Weekend Self-Defence Courses is how to improve your body language and use your subtle non-verbal communication to clearly state to would-be-attackers that: “I am NOT a victim – move on”.